 - The radar of Japanese media is odd, as its censorship laws are both very draconian and very narrow.
 The portrayal of uncensored adult human genitals is not allowed (to the point that even Japanese porn has to be censored), but it doesn't particularly care otherwise, thus people got...creative.
 Many of the things that would stereotypically paint Japan as "weird", like "Naughty Tentacles", started out as attempts to skirt around laws like these.

 - The Department of Motor Vehicles has rules about what is allowed on a vanity plate.
 The details vary from state to state, but generally they amount to "anything that might be even remotely offensive is disallowed".
 That said, there's so much crap you can get past the DMV when you want a vanity license plate....
 For example, you can use features of the license plate to get "(picture of a moose) KNUKL", "(University of Michigan 'M') ORONS", "A55 (Florida orange) RGY" note , or the ever-popular "EATTHE (Kids First)".
 Or you can use markings on the car itself to get "GIVE ME A (Hummer)".
 Or any of a number of other options.

-- Some TV versions of movies like 48 Hrs. and Friday leave the word "nigger" intact, making it offensive for some viewers.
+- Some TV versions of movies like 48 Hrs. and Friday leave the N-word intact.

 - One of the Indian Nickelodeon channels runs a campaign for children celebrating their birthday, featuring an anthropomorphic butt character named "Birthday Bum".
 The character makes a couple of fart jokes, and at one point in his rap song he makes a joke about "no GPLnote , but BPLnote ".
 Now, this sounds fairly tame... until you learn that it was made for the country's local feed of Nick Jr., which is aimed at preschoolers.